ZuidVolt/blurhash-avif/README.md

 # blurhash-avif

-A small, focused Python library for generating **BlurHash** placeholders and lightweight **PNG data URLs** from AVIF images — ideal for fast, progressive image loading in web apps and static sites.
+A small library for generating **BlurHash** placeholders and lightweight **PNG data URLs** from AVIF images — ideal for fast, progressive image loading in web apps and static sites.

 **Disclaimer:** This is an unofficial extension and has no affiliation with the original BlurHash developers.
 All credit for the BlurHash concept and implementation goes to its creators.